-In October 2017 the company completed an eight hole, 1,520 metre reverse circulation (RC) drill program on the Stockpond gold target.
-The program was a follow-up to Phase I drilling in 2016 which intersected thick horizons of strongly silicified and hematite-rich sediments in eight of nine holes drilled, with the higher gold grades spatially associated with zones of strong silicification.
-The strongest values were obtained in the easternmost hole, SP16-004, which intersected a 41.2 metre interval of 0.42g/t Au (including a 9.1 metre interval of 0.75g/t Au).
-Phase II holes offset this encouraging drill intercept and tested to bedrock in the large gravel-covered area to the east of the earlier drilling.
+In October 2017 the company completed the second phase of a 17-hole reverse circulation (RC) drill program on the Stockpond gold target which intersected thick horizons of strongly silicified and hematite-rich sediments in eight of nine holes drilled, with the higher gold grades spatially associated with zones of strong silicification.
+The strongest values were obtained in hole SP16-004, which intersected a 41.2 metre interval of 0.42g/t Au (including a 9.1 metre interval of 0.75g/t Au).
+Offset drilling from this hole returned a 53.3 metre interval averaging 0.24g/t Au from drill hole SP17-011 and a 39-metre interval averaging 0.17g/t Au from drill hole SP17-010.

-(An Exploration Stage Company) Management's Discussion and Analysis For the Six Months Ended October 31, 2020
+(An Exploration Stage Company) Management's Discussion and Analysis For the Year Ended April 30, 2021